techlahoma/board_meetings/2019/attachments/03_content_creation.md

 * Conference A/V -
   * ThunderPlains 2018 videos have been uploaded to YouTube, but most of them don't have very many views yet.
 Please share!
   * Blixa will be running the streaming for 200OK 2019.
-* OKC A/V Automation -
+* Content Marketing - We will coordinate with the marketing committee for marketing our existing content and producing content for the purposes of marketing.
+* OKC A/V Automation - We're looking into ways to automate and streamline processes for streaming at StarSpace46.
+Blixa has been working with the infrastructure committee on the [Twitch/Slack chatbot](https://github.com/techlahoma/infrastructure-committee/issues/1).
 * OKC A/V Hardware -
 * OKC A/V Volunteer Management - Starting 4/1/2019, we will not stream meetups for groups that don't have trained volunteers available to run the streaming.
 The volunteers can be group leaders, but they don't have to be.
 * Norman Stream Team -